 Heart Rate Drift

 One thing I notice when I first started to use this method was that throughout my runs – my HR began to drift, even though my perceived effort and pace were still stable.
 So to counter any drift I would monitor my HR over the first 10 minutes of both my BB and threshold runs and stick with that pace.

-Now that you have a good knowledge of types of runs based around the HR monitoring method.
+Now that you have a good knowledge of types of runs based on the HR monitoring method.
 We can go forward and create a training plan, so be sure to check that out.

 Like this post?
 Pin it!